lu-tar/blog/content/posts/wifi_channel.md

 1. **RSSI between neighboring access points**, which is a tricky variable in an environment with very high shelves because the signal propagation is irregular top to bottom giving the false impression of two aps hearing each other very well when on the floor the coverage is different.
 2. **Noise**.
 We already covered this variable in the article and its effects on the performance.
 3. **802.11 interference**.
 Same as the noise.
 4. **Load and utilization**, this setting is disabled by default but why?
+My opinion is that being load a "grey" variable must be considered in the DCA calculations with caution because steering a client towards less occupied access points is not always

 DCA makes decision merging all these values to a metric called CM (cost metric) expressed in dB like, as sad in the white paper, a *weighted SNIR*.
 After doing some research I learn that SNIR or *signal-to-noise-plus-interference ratio* is a more complex value than SNR that includes in the equation both noise and **the sum of all interfering signals**.
 To clarify even more i leave here the bulky Wikipedia definition: